dana/perl-IPC-Transit/README.md

 This call will block until the destination queue has enough space to handle the serialized message.

+The destination argument is optional.
+If defined, it is the remote host will receive the message.

-The serialize\_with argument is optional, and defaults to Data::Dumper.
+The serialize argument is optional, and defaults to Sereal.
+It is over-ridden with the IPC\_TRANSIT\_DEFAULT\_SERIALIZER environmental variable.
+The following serializers are available:

-Currently, we are using the module Data::Serializer::Raw; any serialization scheme that module supports can be used here.
+serial, json, yaml, storable, dumper

 NB: there is no need to define the serialization type in receive.
 It is automatically detected and utilized.

+The crypto argument is optional.
+See below for details.

 ## receive(qname => 'some\_queue', nonblock => \[0|1\], override\_local => \[0|1\])